 If you want more dopamine (and also more motivation) break a big task into a series of smaller tasks.
 You’ll get a dopamine hit every time you finish one of those smaller tasks.
 This is also why it’s often hard and intimidating to take on longer tasks, because your brain will be saying “This will take forever.
 When’s my next hit of dopamine?”

-8: Go on a streak
+8: Boost dopamine levels by going on a streak

 Your brain really likes going on streaks.